-- A few guidelines to ensure everyone enjoys a safe and pleasant Dining Hall experience: - Footwear must be worn in the Dining Hall (Government Health Regulations). - · Male guests are not permitted at breakfast. - You and your guests should be appropriately attired at all times in the Dining Hall. - This includes no sleepwear at Sunday Brunch. - Please follow all posted instructions in the Dining Hall.
+A few guidelines to ensure everyone enjoys a safe and pleasant Dining Hall experience:

+- Footwear must be worn in the Dining Hall (per Health Regulations). - Male guests are not permitted at breakfast. - You and your guests should be appropriately attired at all times in the Dining Hall. - This includes no sleepwear at Sunday Brunch. - Please follow all posted instructions in the Dining Hall.
 These are to ensure safe food handling and to prevent fires. - For safety reasons, you must not enter the kitchen unless collecting your lunch, or special diet food. - Clear your plate and glassware and any rubbish at the clearing points provided.
 Please take care to divide food scraps from other waste, as all food scraps are processed into compost.

-- Alcohol is not to be consumed in the Dining Hall without prior permission from staff as this is a common area. - You may take two pieces of fruit out of the Dining Hall only.
+• Alcohol is not to be consumed in the Dining Hall without prior permission from staff as this is a common area.